What is an autism support dog?

 A mother of a child with autism explains the impact of having an autism support dog:

 Thanks to Shaw TV's Pet Tales for filming this interview.

 For parents and family members, this results in highly stressful daily life and an inability to function normally in social situations.
 For example, not being able to go to the mall or to a restaurant.
-In addition, there are genuine issues of safety with many children displaying a tendency to bolt in open spaces.

 How do autism support dogs help children?